Elektroforeningen/Arendalsuka-Multicam-Stream/README.md

 # Arendalsuka-Multicam-Stream
 This repository is both a "how to" and documentation for how The Electrical Association in Norway set up their live streams during Arendalsuka 2024 for both Facebook and LinkedIn with multiple Logitech MEVO cameras and RØDE microphones.

+All software used is freeware or the "free" version of the app, except for Restream.io which is a paid service that handles streaming to multiple destinations like Facebook and LinkedIn.

 # Table of contents:
 * [Hardware](https://github.com/Elektroforeningen/Arendalsuka-Multicam-Stream/edit/main/README.md#hardware)
 * [Hardware diagram](https://github.com/Elektroforeningen/Arendalsuka-Multicam-Stream/edit/main/README.md#hardware-diagram)